QUARRY HOUSE WESTBURY SUB MENDIP, Nr. WELLS, SOMERSET, BA5 1EX

 The technology details include incredible insulation and a heat recovery system.

 The house is newly built and landscaping works have been carried out with scope for further development.
-In addition the adjoining one acre field is now available.

 About the area

 Wells is the smallest city in England (population about 11,000) lying in beautiful countryside between the Somerset Levels and the Mendip Hills – an Area of Outstanding Natural Beauty.
 Wells medieval centre has local markets twice a week, good restaurants, a thriving high street and many important ancient buildings, including the Cathedral and moated Bishops Palace and gardens.
 There are four major supermarkets on the edge of the city.
 Wells Leisure Centre has the usual facilities of gym and swimming pool to add to Wells Rugby Club, Tennis club, Bowling club and Golf course.
 Throughout the year Wells hosts festivals for Music, Literature, Art and Food, and has twinned links with Burgundy, the Rhineland and Northern Italy.
 There are many societies and clubs for those who would like to join a diverse social community.

 The major towns of the area, Bristol, Bath, Taunton and Yeovil are all within commuting distance.
 There are excellent state & independent schools in the area which include several good primary schools, Wells Blue School, Strode College, Wells Cathedral School, Downside, All Hallows and Millfield.